The Textiles & Materiality Research Cluster offers three different student member grants:

 NEXT GRANT DEADLINE: Monday April 17, 2023, 5 p.m.

 Eligibility: Students must be actively engaged T&M Cluster members and registered at Concordia University in order to qualify for grants.
 Students must have been an active member of the TM Cluster for a minimum of 3 months before applying.

 Grants are intended for students who are committed to Textiles & Materiality as their primary cluster.
 If T&M is not the primary cluster and special circumstances apply, students may write a one-page letter of request to the T&M Director justifying an exception to this rule.
 The letter must be received two weeks prior to the application deadline.

-The maximum number of grants awarded in one academic year (June 1 to May 31) are: one Team Grant OR one Individual Grant, PLUS one Travel Grant.
+The maximum number of grants awarded in one academic year (June 1 to May 31) are: one Seed Grant OR one Individual Grant, PLUS one Travel Grant.
 The maximum amount of awards for all years of an individual’s program is $3000.
 Final reports for one research grant held must be filed before a second research grant can be applied for.

-Students graduating within three months of the grant deadline(s) will not be eligible.
 Grant selection is through an adjudication committee consisting of faculty members active in the T&M cluster.